Skip to main content

 About

-Astrea: Six-Sided Oracles is a single player casual strategy game.
+Astrea: Six-Sided Oracles is a single player tactical role playing game with fantasy and dark fantasy themes.
 It was developed by Akupara Games and was released on September 21, 2023.
 It received mostly positive reviews from critics and very positive reviews from players.

 Astrea is a DICE-deck-building roguelike that flips the script on deckbuilders by using dice instead of cards and an unique dual “damage” system: Purification vs Corruption.
 Build a dice pool strong enough to purify Astrea's out-of-control corruption and save the Star System.
 Features Unique dual “damage” system: Purification vs Corruption - In Astrea there is a new type of “damage” system.
 Purifi…